-IBD is a chronic condition that encompasses two main forms: Crohn's disease (CD) and ulcerative colitis (UC), which overlap in clinical and pathological characteristics but have distinct features.
-Crohn disease can involve the entire gastrointestinal tract and is characterized by transmural inflammation.
+Inflammatory Bowel Disease (IBD) is a chronic condition that encompasses two main forms: Crohn disease (CD) and ulcerative colitis (UC).
+These conditions overlap in clinical and pathological characteristics but have distinct features.
+Crohn disease can involve the entire gastrointestinal tract (GI) and is characterized by transmural inflammation.
 Ulcerative colitis involves inflammation limited to the mucosal layer of the colon, almost always involving the rectum.

-IBD is suggested by the presence of one or more of a variety of signs and symptoms that can be gastrointestinal (e.g., abdominal pain, bloody diarrhea, perianal fistulae), systemic (e.g., weight loss, fatigue, growth failure in children), and extraintestinal (e.g., characteristic rashes, uveitis, arthritis).
+IBD is suggested by the presence of one or more of a variety of signs and symptoms that can be GI (e.g., abdominal pain, bloody diarrhea, perianal fistulae), systemic (e.g., weight loss, fatigue, growth failure in children), and extraintestinal (e.g., characteristic rashes, uveitis, arthritis) in nature.
 Patients may present with or develop a range of severity levels, including life-threatening illness.